This article may contain compensated links. Please read disclaimer for more info.

 Below, we list the best Parisian cakes – Paris desserts born and perfected in the French capital – to satisfy even the sweetest of the teeth.
 Learn the history behind their funny shapes and the best places to eat them!

 Best Cakes in Paris

-The Saint-Honoré is perhaps one of the most famous desserts in Paris.
+The Saint-Honoré is one of the most famous Paris cakes.
 This Parisian specialty was born in 1850 in Chiboust, the most famous pastry shop of that time located in . . .
 Rue Saint-Honoré.

-In its kitchen, the young pastry chef Auguste Jullien created a pastry made of puff pastry at its base with a ring of pâte à choux piped on the outer edge.
+In Chiboust’s kitchen, the young pastry chef Auguste Jullien created a cake made of puff pastry at its base with a ring of pâte à choux piped on the outer edge.
 Small baked cream puffs were dipped in caramelized sugar and attached side by side on top of the circle of the pâte à choux.

 The author gave his new creation the name of the street where the pâtisserie was located.
-The name also honored Saint-Honoré, the eighth bishop of Amiens and saint-patron of bakers and pastry chefs.
+The name also honors Saint-Honoré, the eighth bishop of Amiens and saint-patron of bakers and pastry chefs.